Optimal Algorithms for Submodular Maximization with Distributed Constraints: Simulation Results

 \section{Simulation Results}

 To evaluate the proposed algorithm, we consider a multi-agent area coverage problem.
 In this setting, each agent $i\in\agents$ is constrained to move in a two-dimensional grid.
 We assume that each agent has a finite radius $r$ so that it can observe those grid points that lie with a square with sidelength $2r+1$.
 The objective is for the agents to collectively maximize the cardinality of the union of their observation sets of grid points.
 In other words, given an initial configuration, the problem is to choose an action for each agent that maximizes the overall coverage of the grid.
+The top three panels of Figure \ref{fig:coverage} show various configurations of agents in this two-dimensional grid.